Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Usage.md

 ---
-title: ArrowPoint Telemetry Usage
+title: Basic Usage
 tags: [ArrowPoint, Telemetry, Usage]
 keywords: ArrowPoint, Telemetry, Usage
 last_updated: November 22, 2019
-summary:
-sidebar: arrowpoint_sidebar
-permalink: Usage.md
+permalink: ArrowPoint_Telemetry/Basic_Usage.html
-folder: ArrowPoint
+folder: ArrowPoint_Telemetry
+order: 3
 ---

-## Telemetry System
+## Telemetry System Usage
 The core telemetry system can be accessed by going to [http://localhost:9000](http://localhost:9000), if the system is running you will see a page that looks like this.

 ![Telemetry Login](/images/telemetry_login.png)